1000 FAQs, 500 tutorials and explanatory videos. Here, there are only solutions!

 To display emails from php:imap_open("{mail.infomaniak.com:993/imap/ssl}", $email, $password);

-is not set up or verified, Infomaniak using instead DANE which guarantees a encrypted connection under these conditions:
+mechanism is not implemented or verified, Infomaniak using instead DANE which guarantees an encrypted connection under these conditions:

-- The customer sends an e-mail to a domain that has
+- The client sends an e-mail to a domain that has

 DANE

-. - The client receives an e-mail from a SMTP server that
+. - The client receives an email from an SMTP server that uses

 DANE